-Stock in excess of 70kg should be kept in a properly designed and located storage area away from the premises, or in a building that is dedicated for LPG.
+Stock in excess of 70kg should be kept in a properly designed and located storage area away from the premises or in a building that is dedicated for LPG.
 Advice on the use of LPG for heating is given in Section 1.4.

-Bulk storage tanks and bulk cylinder stores should be designed, installed and located in accordance with industry guidance.
+Bulk storage tanks for LPG should be designed, installed and located in accordance with industry guidance.